Improve the effectiveness of your website.

 Do you know where your website ranks and for what?

-Understanding what search terms your website ranks for, and more importantly, where they rank is crucial if you want to win new business from your website.
+Understanding what search terms your website ranks for, and more importantly, where they rank, is crucial if you want to win new business from your website.

-Tools like Ahrefs and SEM Rush will run limited checks for you for free, or as part of a free trial. so it’s worth checking these out and running your site through their tools.
+Tools like Ahrefs and SEM Rush will run limited checks for you for free, or as part of a free trial.
+So it’s worth checking these out and running your site through their tools.

 Why bother reviewing your keywords?